‘This Is Us’ Season 2 Premiere Gives A Devastating Look At The Day Jack Dies

 But Rebecca is not giving up.
 She knocks on the door again.
 “Get in the car,” she says.
 “Get in the car, Jack.
 You are my husband, and I am your wife.
 And if you have a problem, we will fix it together.
 I just need you to get in the car so we can go home.”

 She promises that everything will be back to normal in a few months.
 But fate can be cruel.
-The show flashes forward to a few months later, Rebecca is driving solo with a bag of Jack’s in a small bag.
+The show flashes forward to a few months later, Rebecca is driving solo with a bag of Jack’s possessions in a small bag.
 Kate and Randall are at Miguel’s house in tears.
 Kate is holding a dog.
 Kevin, with a broken foot, is with Sophie.
 Rebecca pulls up to the Pearson house, which has been ruined by fire.
 Jack is missing.
 Did he die in the fire?!

 HollywoodLifers, what did you think of the This Is Us season 2 premiere?
 Let us know!